habanoz/tech-feed/_posts/2024-08-09-Minhash-implementation-python.md

   - space complexity
 ---

-MinHash algorithm is used to identify near-duplicate document in training corpus.
+MinHash algorithm is used to identify near-duplicate documents in a training corpus.

 The algorithm is simple:

 1 - Partition a document into pieces.
-For each pieces generate H hashes.
+For each piece generate H hashes.
 Choose minimum of the each H hashes across the pieces.
 Final signature is composed of H hashes.

 2 - Compute a signature for all documents in the corpus.

 3 - For each document pairs compute a similarity score using Jaccard Similarity based on the signatures.

-As part of my training corpus generation studies, I decided to implement a simple min-hash script.
+As part of my training corpus generation studies, I tried to use minhash to de-duplicate documents and I ended up with implementing a scalable min-hash implementation .

 ## Available Implementations